openstack-archive/fuel-docs/pages/production-considerations/0015-sizing-hardware.rst

 In this example, you are looking at:

-* 2 data switches (for HA), each with a minimum of 12 ports for data (2 x 1Gb links per server x 6 servers)
+* 2 data switches (for HA), each with a minimum of 12 ports for data (2 x 1 Gb links per server x 6 servers)
-* 1 1Gb switch for IPMI (1 port per server x 6 servers)
+* 1 x 1 Gb switch for IPMI (1 port per server x 6 servers)
 * Optional Cluster Management switch, plus a second for HA

 Because your network will in all likelihood grow, it's best to choose 48 port